 U.S. experience is not required, but is preferred.

-What is the 12 Week Rule and which foreign medical schools are approved by the NYS Education Department?
+What is the 12-Week Rule and which foreign medical schools are approved by the New York State Education Department?

 If you are an international medical school graduate and have completed more than 12 weeks of clinical clerkships outside of the country your medical school is located in, you cannot be considered for any graduate medical educational programs in New York State.
 The medical school may be acceptable in other states, but not acceptable in New York State.